 Leave us a comment if this worked or you have more tips on this subject.
 We like to hear all the tricks in the book.

-You can find more tips and troubleshooting post in the “how to” section of the menu.
+You can find more tips and troubleshooting posts in the “how-to” section of the menu.